 Bicycles come in a variety of styles and price points, and they have many different features.
-When choosing a bike, consider where you plan to bike, how often you will use it, features you want, consumer reviews, and your budget.
+When choosing a bike, particularly if you are a beginner cyclist, consider where you plan to bike, how often you will use it, features you want, consumer reviews, and your budget.
 Not only do you have a variety of different bikes to consider, you also have many options for where to make your purchase.
 Once you’ve bought a bicycle, follow cycling safety rules and maintain your bike carefully.

 Choosing a Bike

 You can buy a bike at a local shop, which enables you to see and test various bikes before you buy.
 Online retailers are another option for buying a bike, and pricing can often be appealing with online retailers.
 It’s also possible to buy a bike online directly from a dealer.
 Finding used bikes on eBay or Craigslist is another option, and it’s often possible to find attractive prices for these used bikes.
 The drawback of buying a bike from any type of online method is that you can’t see or test the bike before you buy.
 Spend time reading bike reviews before you move forward with any type of bike purchase.